DiscountingCashFlows/readthedocs/docs/source/usage.rst

       // Editing it could cause caching problems in the Watchlist page var profile = JSON.parse(JSON.stringify(_profile));
       profile = profile[0];

-      // Use console.log() to inspect the data console.log(profile);
+      // Use console.log() to inspect the data
+      // Press F12 or right-click to inspect the Console
+      // You will see an exapandable object (profile) console.log(profile);

       // Print messages to the screen